6 ways the Google antitrust ruling could change the internet

 Letting a thousand Google-type search engines bloom is probably the idea that Google critics have embraced the most.
 But even if the government asks for it and Mehta agrees, it might not work.

-There have been, and are, other search engines, including Microsoft’s Bing, the privacy-focused DuckDuckGo and Neeva, started by a former senior Google executive.
+There have been, and are, other search engines, including Microsoft’s Bing, the privacy-focused DuckDuckGo, and Neeva, which was started by a former senior Google executive.
 DuckDuckGo and Bing are nowhere near as popular or as lucrative as Google.
 Neeva was little used and shut down this year.

 The question that we could see tested is: If Google is forced to share the search prowess that the judge said it gained illegally, could rivals make more appealing search engines?